 Every woman who is breastfeeding generally have to take extra care of their overall health.
 Extra care becomes imperative at the start of pregnancy and does not stop when the baby is out.
 Health care becomes even more crucial post pregnancy as the mother takes on a whole new task.

 So many things can be easily neglected as priorities change during childcare.
 Exhaustion, lack of sleep, and loss of nutrients may take its toll on the mother’s health and inevitably, the teeth.
+Also, since breastfeeding costs the body a lot of calories, a nursing mother must have a completely different diet.

 Many mothers tend to neglect their own health as they pay more attention to the baby’s.
 This should not be so.
 Consider the safety rules observed when putting on an oxygen mask.
 You need to put on your own oxygen mask before you put the child’s mask on him.